particle-iot/docs/src/content/en/shared/examples.md

 Open that `.html` file in a browser.
 You'll see a very simple HTML form that allows you to select whether you'd like to turn the LED on or off.

-When you click "Do it!" you are posting information to the URL `https://api.spark.io/v1/devices/your-device-ID-goes-here/led?access_token=your-access-token-goes-here`.
+When you click "Do it!" you are posting information to the URL `https://api.particle.io/v1/devices/your-device-ID-goes-here/led?access_token=your-access-token-goes-here`.
 The information you give is the `args`, or argument value, of `on` or `off`.
 This hooks up to your `Spark.function` that we registered with the cloud in our firmware, which in turn sends info to your device to turn the LED on or off.

 You'll get some info back after you submit the page that gives the status of your device and lets you know that it was indeed able to post to the URL.
 If you want to go back, just click "back" on your browser.

 If you are using the command line, you can also turn the LED on and off by typing:

-`spark call device_name led on`
+`particle call device_name led on`

 and

-`spark call device_name led off`
+`particle call device_name led off`

 Remember to replace `device_name` with either your device ID or the casual nickname you made for your device when you set it up.